mahdip72/InstructPix2Pix/README.md

 ### Custom Training

-To enhance the InstructPix2Pix model's capabilities, we conducted a unique training session using approximately 1 million images from the Open Image V5 dataset.
-The objective was to fine-tune the model to perform zooming operations based on textual instructions specifying the zoom percentage.
+To show the InstructPix2Pix model's capabilities, we did a cool and unique training on approximately 1 million images from the Open Image V5 dataset.
+The objective was to fine-tune the model to perform zooming on images based on textual instructions specifying the zoom percentage.
 This involved collecting images, generating target images with random center zooms, and creating corresponding text prompts.
+The whole process is based on self-supervised learning.
 The training utilized the Adam optimizer with a learning rate schedule from 5e-5 to 1e-6, employing cosine annealing and gradient accumulation over nearly 4 epochs (10,000 steps).
 The fine-tuned model effectively zooms into images per the given instructions, showing promising capabilities up to 200% zoom, with minor artifacts at higher levels.
 Below are two GIFs demonstrating the model's performance in zooming tasks.

 **Example Prompt**: “Zoom 150 percent into the center of the image.”